 PoC grants can be used in various ways, such as exploring business opportunities, preparing patent applications or verifying the practical viability of scientific concepts.

-This latest round of grants, totaling €9.3 million in funding, includes the 1000th project, (based in the University of Alcalá, Spain), to receive PoC funding since the scheme commenced in 2011.
+This latest round of grants, totalling €9.3 million in funding, includes the 1000th project, (based in the University of Alcalá, Spain), to receive PoC funding since the scheme commenced in 2011.

 Carlos Moedas, European Commissioner for Research, Science and Innovation, said, “Europe excels in turning money into great science, but still has to improve its ability to turn excellent science into money and benefits to society.
 For the past eight years, ERC Proof of Concept grants have helped top researchers progress in the world of entrepreneurship.
 I believe the new European Innovation Council will also be able to assist them in their endeavours.”

 The new grants were awarded to researchers working in 15 countries:

 - France (6),

 - Israel (3),